Nashville and Eastern Railroad: Operations

 The railroad currently extends to Monterey, where it serves a large sand mining operation.
 The railroad provides freight shipping services to more than 30 companies.
 It also runs occasional passenger excursion trains from Nashville to Cookeville or Watertown in cooperation with the Tennessee Central Railway Museum in Nashville.

 The railroad is the home of the WeGo Star commuter rail service between Nashville and Lebanon.
 Service began on September 18, 2006.
 The service is operated by the Regional Transportation Authority, Nashville's public transportation agency.

+Here is N&E (seen with RJC livery) 568, a former Santa Fe B40-8W.
+It no longer retains its BNSF H2 based livery, switched for the silver and red livery of the RJ Corman.